 Allowable costs include transportation (international airfare and in-country travel such as bus, taxi, train, flights, and car rentals), lodging, food, and visas.
 Allowable field-related expenses may include minor research expenses.
 The purchase of field equipment (cameras, recorders, etc.) is prohibited.

-The following materials will be submitted via the online application.
+The following materials must be submitted via the online application.

 - Application form

 - Current transcript

 - A 2–5-page narrative description of the proposed research project (purpose of the trip and/or remote research, likely sources of data and their locations, qualifications to undertake the project, and its relevance to research and academic goals)